ChefZander/skyblock_zero/mods/stubes/README.md

 This mod was heavily inspired by pipeworks.

+## Performance
+- Tubed item visuals which aren't near the player aren't shown (so that gets rid of the need to perform costly `move_to` calls)
+- It should be able to handle 10 000 items quite easily

 # Docs - TODO: THEY ARE INACCURATE CURRENTLY
 ## Groups
 - `stube=1` - if it's an stube